yasfatft/sudoku-solution-validator/README.md

-# SudokuValidation
+# Sudoku Validation
-here is a simple python program to see if a sudoku template is valid or not. the significant point is that the program is developed using Threads because each subproblem(e.g. column validation) is independent from another one
+Here is a simple python program to see if a sudoku template is valid or not. the significant point is that the program is developed using Threads because each subproblem(e.g. column validation) is independent from another one.